r0man/eca/docs/installation.md

 # Installation

 Eca is written in Clojure and compiled into a native binary via graalvm.
-You can download the [native binaries from Github Releases](https://github.com/editor-code-assistant/eca/releases) or use the install script for convenience:
+You can download the [native binaries from Github Releases](https://github.com/editor-code-assistant/eca/releases) or use one of the methods below:

+## Script (recommended)

 Stable release: